 Associate Director of State & Local Research

-Associate Director of State & Local Research Jean-Pierre Aubry is the Associate Director of State and Local Research at the Center for Retirement Research at Boston College (CRR).
-He oversees and conducts research and data collection, develops new analytic techniques for evaluating retirement benefits, and secures funding support.
-Aubry, who is recognized as a leading…
+Associate Director of Retirement Plans and Finance Jean-Pierre Aubry is associate director of retirement plans and finance at the Center for Retirement Research at Boston College.
+He oversees and conducts research and data collection, develops new analytic techniques for evaluating retirement plans, and secures funding support.
+Aubry is recognized as a leading expert on stat…

 By Kim Blanton